Guide to sales tax for Amazon FBA sellers

 It is important to remember when a business collects sales tax it is not collecting revenue and the funds should never be treated as such.
 Rather, sales tax belongs to the appropriate taxing authority and, in the case of an online purchase, is taxed based on the shipping address of the purchaser.
 Businesses serve only as trustee or custodian of these funds until they are remitted to the state.

-It’s important to point out that filing sales tax returns is not the same as remitting sales tax (also known as paying sales tax).
-Filing involves the process of breaking down the sales tax collected by jurisdiction and completing and submitting sales tax paperwork to the appropriate State Department of Revenue.
-However, for all practical purposes, we think of filing sales tax returns as a combination of filing and remitting.
+An important point for Amazon sellers is that filing sales tax returns is not the same as remitting sales tax revenue (also known as paying sales tax).
+The act of filing a sales tax return involves the process of breaking down the sales tax collected by jurisdiction and completing and submitting the required sales tax paperwork to the appropriate state and local tax authorities.
+It is most common for businesses to file returns and remit tax at the same time so we think of filing sales tax returns as the act of filing and remitting.

 Filing sales tax is another area where businesses are exposed to risks.
 Missing filing deadlines generally results in fines and interest on the taxes due.
 It’s always best to file on time (or early).

-Amazon collects sales tax for all fifty states, Washington DC, and some local jurisdictions.
-It does not collect product specific excise and gross receipt taxes.
+Amazon does not collect product specific excise and gross receipt taxes.
 States that refer to sales tax as “excise tax” or “gross receipts tax” are not excluded.
-It is commonly agreed that those terms are synonyms for “sales tax”.
+It is commonly agreed that those terms are synonymous with “sales tax”.

 Taxable items sold through Amazon are taxed based on the total selling price of the item.
 This price includes item-level shipping, handling, and freight charges, item-level discounts, and charges for gift-wrapping.
 At an order level, there is also an allocation of shipping and handling charges and discounts.